RealAnthony0001/htdocs/README.md

 ## Installation

 Download xampp, put the project files into XAMPP/htdocs.
-Log into the mysql server.
+Log into the mysql server using root and no password.
 Create the DB:

 ```
 CREATE DATABASE app